shehan-welagedara/gps-bus-tracker-icbt/README.md

 - **Bootstrap 5**: For responsive design and layout.
 - **Google Maps JavaScript API**: For integrating interactive maps and displaying bus locations.
 - **Firebase Realtime Database**: For storing and retrieving bus location data in real-time.
-- **Firebase Authentication**: For user authentication and access control.
-- **Firebase Hosting**: For deploying and hosting the web application.

 ## Getting Started